◀ Back to all policies

 • Maintain confidentiality.
 Failure of kaiako to comply with this policy will be regarded as serious misconduct.

-• Respond appropriately to tamariki who initiates physical contact in seeking affection, reassurance or comfort.
+• Understanding Safe Practice: Respond appropriately to tamariki who initiate physical contact in seeking affection, reassurance or comfort.
 It is not appropriate to force any form of unwanted affection/touching on a tamariki.

 • Never take tamariki from the Centre without the permission of a parent, except in the case of an emergency where clearance has been obtained from the Manager or Team Leaders.